 Modeling the masters is good practice for developing and developed musicians alike.
 When it comes to making music, our archetypes play a significant role.
 For instance, if you were going to put a band together what would be the first tune you would want to work up?
 Would it be a cover or an original?
 What musical influences would you draw upon?
 We’re all on the same path as we learn to speak this universal language.
 A book worth reading about all of this is The Music Lesson by bassist extraordinaire Victor Wooten.

-- Wednesday, March 31, at 8pm in the Launders Underground and/or via Zoom
+- Wednesday, November 17, at 8pm in the Launders Underground